TerribleJavaProgrammer/ErrorWriter/FAIL/README.md

-# V2 Prototype for Nite
+# Failed V2 Prototype for Nite
-Work in progress 😉
+Not being worked on.